Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

     "Let the rain wash away all your worries!"
     ...and many more!

+  You can also add your own quirky and fun comments by just editing the fun_comments list!!

 Disclaimer

 The weather data is obtained from the OpenWeatherMap API, and accuracy may vary.
 Please refer to the OpenWeatherMap API documentation for more details.

+## Contributions

+ Contributions are welcome!
+If you have any improvements or bug fixes, feel free to submit a pull request.